Deploy Self-Hosted

 # Follow logs in real-time

 The Virtual Signer stores critical data that must be preserved between container restarts and updates.
 Docker volumes automatically handle this persistence, storing encrypted key shares, device credentials, and operational state.
-The named volume vsigner-data
+The named volume vsigner-data contains all persistent data mapped to /var/vsigner inside the container.

 Backup Procedures